evinaycan/html-task2/README.md

 # html-task2

 This is the second repository created for HTML task2.
 It contains a README and an index.html file.
-In the website the a general info and interests are mentioned with links.
+In the website general info and interests are mentioned with links.

 ## Interests
 * Instruments